amaanq/coc.rs/README.md

 $ cargo add coc-rs --features cos # or extra...or all (you get it)
 ```

 ## Tests

-`src/lib.rs` contains examples (in the form of tests) for every endpoint in a bit more detail.
+`src/lib.rs` contains examples as tests for every endpoint.

-# Contributing
+## Contributing

 Contributing is fantastic and much welcomed!
 If you have an issue, feel free to open an issue and start working on it.

-# Disclaimer
+## Disclaimer

 This content is not affiliated with, endorsed, sponsored, or specifically
 approved by Supercell and Supercell is not responsible for it.
 For more information see [Supercell's Fan Content Policy](https://www.supercell.com/fan-content-policy).